garnettr/YouTube-API_browserDock/README.md

 ## Why I built this project?

-I wanted to build a great app, that I could use everday.
-Something that would keep me coming back to it.
+I wanted to build an app that I could use everday.
+Something that could be of good use, and would keep me interested.
 Not just a app to test out a new coding pattern and then it's discarded.

-But rather and app that was built around something I already had an interest in.
+But rather an app that was built around something I was already interested in.

 ## What problem does it solve?

-This app eliminates having a scrunched screen when using one monitor and having 2 windows open.
+This app provides the user with more screen relastate when using one monitor and having 2 windows open with one being YouTube.

 It also allows for a full screen uninterrupted viewing, meaning no black constraining bars on the left of right side or added UI elements below.
 A 100% screen to screen viewing experience from mobile to as large as your browser window allows.